LarsChrWiik/Notes/books/the_lean_startup/README.md

 Many overestimate the required features in an MVP.
 If in doubt, then simplify the MVP.

 Example:
-* Dropbox: Instead of developing ground braking sync from local to cloud, they made a video showing how it worked and analysed the sumber of people signing up for beta.
+* Dropbox: Instead of developing ground braking sync from local to cloud, they made a video showing how it worked and analysed the number of people signing up for beta.
 The numbers skyrocketed - indicating that poeple were interested.
 * Concierge: Manually went home to a few customers to personalize and optimize their grocerie shopping and suggested new recipies based on what they liked.
 They asked for a small weekly payment for ensure customers were willing to pay.
 All this before building any software to automate it.
 * Aardvark: Used "Wizard of Oz testing" (faking a service so the customer thinks they are interacting with a service that actually does not exist).

 ### From the customer perspective
-Customers do not are about but long it takes for a feature/product to be built, their only care about if it serves their needs.
+Customers do not care about how long it takes for a feature/product to be built, their only care is if it serves their needs.

 The point here is that an MVP with low quality features might showcase that some "low quality" features actually solves the customers needs better than a "high quality" feature would.

 A real MVP should be designed to question the assumptions we are making about what the customers want from the product.
-* If reaction is expected, then we have validated out expextations
+* If reaction is expected, then we have validated our expectations
-* If the reation is unexpected, then we have counter evidence for our hypothesis
+* If the reaction is unexpected, then we have counter evidence for our hypothesis

 Regardless, we have achived **validated learning**.